People say that Louise’s cotton and silk collections began in her Sydney studio.

 She almost lost her fake European reserve.

 Lola could easily have dissolved into raucous Australian exuberance.
 Thank God she checked herself.
-Her Daddy’s words flung themselves into her brain.
+Her Daddy’s wise words flung themselves into her brain.

 ”Pretense darling always pretense.”